cosmos/sdk-tutorials/academy/3-ibc/6-ica.md

 The provided API on the controller submodule consists of:

 * `RegisterInterchainAccount`: this enables the registration of Interchain accounts on the host side, associated with an owner on the controller side.
-* `SendTx`: Once an ICA has been established, this allows you to send transaction bytes over an IBC channel to have the ICA execute it on the host side.
+* `SendTx`: once an ICA has been established, this allows you to send transaction bytes over an IBC channel to have the ICA execute it on the host side.

 #### Register an Interchain account

 `RegisterInterchainAccount` is a self-explanatory entry point to the process.
 Specifically, it generates a new controller portID using the owner account address; it binds an IBC port to the controller portID, and initiates a channel handshake to open a channel on a connection between the controller and host chains.
 An error is returned if the controller portID is already in use.

-A `ChannelOpenInit` event is emitted which can be picked up by an off-chain process such as a relayer.
+A `ChannelOpenInit` event is emitted that can be picked up by an off-chain process such as a relayer.
 The account will be registered during the `OnChanOpenTry` step on the host chain.
 This function must be called after an OPEN connection is already established with the given connection identifier.

 ``` typescript
 // pseudo code